 - 1/3 cup plus 1 tablespoon (80 g/2.8 oz) granulated sugar

 - 1/3 cup plus 1 tablespoon (100 g/3.5 oz) tahini

 - 3 tablespoons powdered sugar mixed with 1 teaspoon ground cinnamon , for rolling

 - In a medium bowl, combine flour, baking powder, cinnamon, and salt.
 Set aside.

-- In a mixer bowl fitted with the paddle attachment, beat butter, sugar, and tahini on medium-low speed for 1-2 minutes until creamy.
+In a mixer bowl fitted with the paddle attachment, beat butter, sugar, and tahini on medium-low speed for 1-2 minutes until creamy.
 Add flour mixture and beat on low speed just until combined, scraping down the sides and bottom of the bowl as needed.
-Do not overtax.
+Do not overmix.

 - I like to chill the dough in the refrigerator for 30 minutes for easy rolling because it’s quite soft at this point, but it’s optional.